rf-peixoto/vaultterm/README.md

 ## Copying a password

+Clipboard access is **disabled by default** and must be explicitly enabled in `[12] SETTINGS` (`clipboard_enabled = 1`).
+This is a deliberate security default — only enable it if your local threat model permits clipboard use.

-From the list view, press `[C]` and enter the entry ID.
+Once enabled, press `[C]` from the list view and enter the entry ID.
 The password is decrypted, sent to the clipboard, and **never printed to the terminal**.
 The clipboard is automatically cleared after 30 seconds.

 ---